Two Giants Of Expense Management - But Are They Holding Your Business Back?

 Expensify’s pricing model can change without notice, with some users reporting unexpected increases as high as 80% to 4x their original rates.
 These hikes are often communicated vaguely, such as through spam emails or feature updates, catching businesses off guard.

-What this means: Businesses that want to continue using their existing credit cards have to pay more, leading to higher costs, lost rewards, and fewer options for managing expenses.
+What this means for businesses: Businesses that want to continue using their existing credit cards have to pay more, leading to higher costs, lost rewards, and fewer options for managing expenses.

 Expensify’s Concierge service is intended to offer quick, helpful responses, but users often report slow service and unresolved issues.
 Worse, canceling or modifying an account becomes nearly impossible, leaving businesses stuck paying for services they no longer need.

-What this means: When support is slow, and cancellation policies are rigid, businesses waste valuable time managing issues and dealing with unplanned expenses.
+What this means for businesses?
+When support is slow, and cancellation policies are rigid, businesses waste valuable time managing issues and dealing with unplanned expenses.

 What Concur Promises